 Even though you can survive without fire, it is one of the most useful tools for increasing chances of survival.
 Fire can be used to warm your body, dry wet clothes, cook food, and boil water.
-There are several ways to start fire (a lighter, matches, flint and steel) but creating a fire in poor weather conditions can be very difficult.
+There are several ways to start a fire (lighter, matches, flint, and steel) but creating a fire in poor weather conditions can be very difficult.

 Practicing different fire-starting techniques in differing environments and circumstances is important to survival in the wilderness.

-Wilderness Survival Group Project or Lesson Plan
+Wilderness Survival Lesson Plan or Group Project

-Once you’ve covered the 4 important factors to survival in the wilderness, give students a scenario that includes an environment, climate, and list of tools they have along with them.
+Once you’ve covered the 4 important factors to survival in the wilderness, give students a scenario that includes an environment, climate, and a list of tools they have along with them.
 Ask them to research their environment and work through the following discussion questions.

 - Environment: Wisconsin Northwoods